Ronald MacKeith: Life

 MacKeith came from a very large family, who along with his twin sister, was third to last, in a family of 11 children.
 His childhood was seemingly serendipitous, having a father who was the GP Alexander Arthur MacKeith, and his mother, Alice, who was the daughter of a Pharmaceutical manufacturer.

 He started his studies at King Edward VI School, Southampton, subsequently moving to The Queen's College, Oxford in 1926, receiving a Bachelor of Arts and then a Master of Arts by 1930.
 He was then offered a position to start his clinical studies at St Mary's Hospital Medical School in 1932.
 MacKeith was offered a position as house officer at St Mary's.

 After working for a year, as a house officer, he spent the next year abroad as a Radcliffe travelling fellow.
 During that period he worked at the pediatric department of Bellevue Hospital in New York.
 During the interwar period, he held a number of junior positions, before finally being employed with Hector Charles Cameron at St James' Hospital, Balham towards the start of World War II.
 He spent the beginning of the war at St James, working through The Blitz, as Balham and indeed Wandsworth was being bombed extensively by Germany.
 In 1942 MacKeith decided to join up and from 1942 to 1945 was placed Royal Navy to work as a medical officer.
 He left at the end of the war with the rank of surgeon lieutenant commander.

 After the war, he worked at Great Ormond Street Hospital as a supernumerary registrar, MacKeith was assigned a problem in paediatrics, by his consultant, Sir Alan Moncrieff.
 Moncrieff was looking for research to be conducted, on a previously researched problem of some importance, threadworn infestations in children.
 Although most failed to solve the problem, Moncrieff managed to, determining the epidemiology of threadworms and formulating a diagnosis, that is still valid today.
-He later conducted trials with the drug piperazine to determine its efficacy.
+He later conducted trials with the drug piperazine to determine its efficacy in treating the condition.